 11.3.5.
-TDC TRAILER (was RESERVED before tdc_v2.3)
+TDC TRAILER

-This data format is being used as the trailer word since the $tdc_v2.3$ to mark information, warning and errors about the status of the last event readout.
+This data format is being used as the trailer word since the tdc\v2.3 to mark information, warning and errors about the status of the last event readout.
 The data format of the trailer word is shown below: